-In FY 2019, HRSA is implementing the first phase of the CHGME QBS during the reconciliation process, which occurs in late May 2019.
-Target outcomes include highlighting children's hospitals initiatives that have the greatest impact on patient access and quality and those that involve the most residents and/or involve the highest level of resident engagement.
+In fiscal year (FY) 2017, HRSA began engaging stakeholders in efforts to develop the CHGME QBS.
+In FY 2018, HRSA released a Federal Register Notice (FRN) seeking public comment on the proposed CHGME QBS and addressed comments received in a later released FRN.
+Target outcomes included highlighting children's hospitals initiatives that have the greatest impact on patient access and quality and those that involve the most residents and/or involve the highest level of resident engagement.

-The FY 2020 CHGME NOFO continues the QBS by continuing to collect baseline information to establish QBS standards in the future.
-HRSA is planning to award a QBS evaluation contract prior to the end of FY 2019, to conduct an environmental scan of GME quality measures, develop quality measures for GME programs in the identified priority areas, and manage an organized stakeholder engagement process on potential QBS standards and measures.
-Recommendations from the QBS contract and data collected in the FY 2019 and FY 2020 QBS years will help support HRSA's plan to implement a full Pay-for-Performance QBS starting in FY 2021, should funds become available for this purpose.
+HRSA awarded a QBS evaluation contract in FY 2019, to conduct an environmental scan of GME quality measures, develop quality measures for GME programs in the identified priority areas, and manage an organized stakeholder engagement process on potential QBS standards and measures.
+Recommendations from the QBS contract and data collected will help support HRSA's plan to implement a full Pay-for-Performance QBS starting in FY 2022, should funds become available for this purpose.
 See Notice of Funding Opportunity (NOFO) Section V.3 Quality Bonus System for more information.